biowpn/bioweapon/_posts/2024-06-05-using-namespaces-effectively.md

 ```

 With `inline namespace`, you can.

-There may be some other arcane name-lookup difference.
+There may be some other arcane name-lookup difference,
+but the recommendation stays:

-The recommendation is: **prefer `inline namespace`** for this purpose.
+- **Prefer `inline namespace`** over `using namespace` for library multi-versioning.